knative/docs/serving/using-a-custom-domain.md

 ## Deploy an application

 > If you have an existing deployment, Knative will reconcile the change made to
-> the configuration map and automatically update the host name for all deployed
+> the configuration map and automatically update the host name for all of the deployed
 > services and routes.

 Deploy an app (for example, [`helloworld-go`](./samples/helloworld-go/README.md)), to your cluster as normal.
-You can check the customized domain in
-Knative Route "helloworld-go" with
+You can check the customized domain in  Knative Route "helloworld-go" with the following command:
 ```shell
 kubectl get route helloworld-go -o jsonpath="{.status.domain}"
 ```
-You should see the full customized domain is `helloworld-go.default.mydomain.com`.
+You should see the full customized domain: `helloworld-go.default.mydomain.com`.

-And you can check the IP address of Knative gateway with
+And you can check the IP address of your Knative gateway by running:
 ```shell
 kubectl get svc knative-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[*]['ip']}"
 ```

 ## Local DNS setup

-You can map the domain to the IP address of Knative Gateway in your local machine with:
+You can map the domain to the IP address of your Knative gateway in your local machine with:
 ```shell
 export GATEWAY_IP=`kubectl get svc knative-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[*]['ip']}"`